Skip to content

 }

-Why this works: JSON parsers have no concept of external entities, DTDs, or entity references - the format simply doesn't support them.
-By using JSON instead of XML for APIs and configuration, XXE vulnerabilities are completely eliminated.
-JSON is also simpler to parse, has broader client support, and generates smaller payloads.
-This is the recommended approach for new systems unless XML is required for compatibility (SOAP, legacy systems).
+Why this works: JSON parsers have no concept of external entities, DTDs, or entity references.
+Using JSON instead of XML removes XXE from that input path.
+JSON is also simpler to parse, has broad client support, and generates smaller payloads.
+This is the recommended approach for new systems unless XML is required for compatibility with SOAP, SAML, or legacy systems.

 Framework-Specific Guidance